ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This specification defines an application profile for authentication and authorization for publishers and subscribers in a constrained pub-sub scenario, using the ACE framework.
+This specification defines an application profile for authentication and authorization for Publishers and Subscribers in a constrained pub-sub scenario, using the ACE framework.
 This profile relies on transport layer or application layer security to authorize the pub-sub clients to the broker.
 Moreover, it describes the use of application layer security to protect the content of the pub-sub client message exchange through the broker.
 The profile covers pub-sub scenarios using either the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}} or the Message Queue Telemetry Transport (MQTT) {{MQTT-OASIS-Standard-v5}} protocol.